bitifet/pasar/README.md

     - If it has only one available method definition (even if it is 'all'), simply: myRouter.fn.someFunction({...});
     - Also, you can use all available output filters.
 Example: myRouter.fn["someFunction.html"].get({...});

+  * Externally reusable SYNCHRONOUSLY: Just like 'fn', router is provided with 'syncFn' vector providing sync versions of your API functions.
+    - This enables you to reuse simple functionalities as sync functions.
+    - But be carefull, that THOSE ARE BLOCKING FUNCTIONS.
+So use at your own risk.
+    - Available only for Node version v0.11.0 or hihger.
+    - FIXME: Untested (I'm currently developing on Node v0.10.25) so it could not work at all.

   * More comming... (see [TODO](#TODO) )

   * For latest changes see: [CHANGELOG](CHANGELOG.txt)